 It covers gaps of 64.5 – 89cm when attached to the inside of a door frame or 55 – 79.5cm on the outside, but you can also purchase it with a 24cm extension for larger gaps.

 When not in use the gate folds to the side and is much more subtle than pretty much any other stair gate on the market, although to say it is ‘invisible’ is a bit of an exaggeration.
-The white will help minimize the impact of the gate around standard white door frames, plus the lack of a bottom bar not only won’t disrupt your flooring/carpet but also means you won’t trip on it when the gate is open.
+The white will help minimise the impact of the gate around standard white door frames, plus the lack of a bottom bar not only won’t disrupt your flooring/carpet but also means you won’t trip on it when the gate is open.

 The gate feels strong and the lock secure, with a child-proof slide and press down release.
-We have seen some reviewers a little unhappy with the plasticky appearance and feel, but this does keep it light enough to operate one-handed.
+We have seen some reviewers a little unhappy with the plasticy appearance and feel, but this does keep it light enough to operate one-handed.
 It is also pleasingly quiet to use, always a big selling point when creeping away from a sleeping baby.

 A side benefit of the fact it folds rather than swings means it may be particularly useful for small areas and narrow gaps where a traditional gate either won’t fit or have enough space to open.